This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Next door to the busy Vermont Country store is the 1825 eating rooms at the Bryant House Restaurant.

 It’s popular so book ahead or arrive early.

 We sat at the bar in the 1885 bar room as we were in a hurry.
 The menu is pure New England fare, with classics like Yankee Pot Roast and Chicken Pie.

 The roast vegetable stack that I had was the most delicious meal I had in Vermont.
-It was also Bryant House where we had our firs taste of hot apple cider – a Vermont speciality – it was delicious and is something we now seek out.
+It was also Bryant House where we had our first taste of hot apple cider – a Vermont specialty – it was delicious and is something we now seek out.